 Cloud testing allows running multiple applications simultaneously on different hardware so that the focus of testers is more on fixing bugs than handling this laborious task.

 Cloud testing is the need of the hour, aiming to bring efficiency, flexibility, scalability, and cost-effectiveness in achieving testing goals.
 Although cloud based testing has proved to be the best option in the automation testing area, few organizations are still hesitant to adopt it because of the challenges of data security, migration, integration, and simulation.
 But it is good to know that there are more benefits than disadvantages.
 Testing products frequently reveals all possible problem areas that can cause any damage later.
 In the present competitive times, the focus should be on leveraging modern cloud technologies to the maximum and reduce infrastructure costs.
-Investing in cloud based testing tools makes it possible to bring down huge infrastructure investment and accelerates the testing process. pCloudy makes cross-browser testing easy by allowing organizations to test their applications on multiple platforms, browsers, devices, giving you various browser-OS and device combinations.
+Opting for web or mobile app testing on cloud reduces the huge investments on devices infrastructure and accelerates the testing process. pCloudy makes cross-browser testing easy by allowing organizations to test their applications on multiple platforms, browsers, devices, giving you various browser-OS and device combinations.
 Cloud testing is a practical way of achieving organizational goals of every business requirement.